equinixmetal-archive/docs-packet-legacy/products/03-servers/02-key-features/08-batch-deployment.md

 In terms of hostnames, you can handle this in two different ways:

 *   __Hostname__:  You can create a parseable hostname, `"hostname":"s{{index}}.blah.com"`  where`{{index}}`  will be replaced during creation in a logical order (e.g. 1, 2, 3).
-*   __Hostnames__: You can pass the API an array of hostnames as follows:
+*   __Hostnames__: You can pass the API an array of hostnames.
+The following is an example for a batch of 3 servers:
-  For a batch of 3 servers: `"hostnames": ["test.server1.com","test.server2.com","test.server3.com"]`.
+`"hostnames": ["test.server1.com","test.server2.com","test.server3.com"]`.

 ### Checking the Status of Batch Deployments